satfra/TensorBases/README.md

 ```
 @article{TensorBases2024,
-    author = "Geißel, Andreas and Jens, Braun and Pawlowski, Jan M. and Sattler, Franz R.",
+    author = "Geißel, Andreas and Jens, Braun and Pawlowski, Jan M. and Sattler, Franz R. and Wink, Nicolas",
     title = "{Tensor bases and projectors in functional approaches}",
     eprint = "",
     archivePrefix = "",